vpp-dev/vpp-release-notes/README.md

 @page release_notes_2502 Release notes for VPP 25.02

-More than 169 commits since the previous release, including 63 fixes.
+More than 177 commits since the previous release, including 64 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.02 release, generated as on Tue Dec 10 02:43:27 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 25.02 release, generated as on Wed Dec 11 02:41:05 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER